 Customer Success, a driver and a facilitator of change

 In this ever-changing and evolving market needs, organizations need to facilitate an ongoing and meaningful conversation with their customers and ensure that they are not left on their own.
-Bresler pointed out, 'not all customers require heavy lifting and hand-holding support'; however, if they require one, it must be given with a high priority.
+Bresler pointed out, 'not all customers require heavy lifting and hand-holding support'; however, it must be given with a high priority if they require one.

 Sometimes, they expect organizations to stand with them until they have realized the full value of the solution they advocated.
 Today's customers expect frictionless experience and authenticity from the brand they engaged in.